 Smoking -- The District is smoke free, meaning that the city bans smoking in restaurants, bars, and other public buildings.
 Smoking is permitted outdoors, unless otherwise noted.

 Taxes -- The United States has no value-added tax (VAT) or other indirect tax at the national level.
 Every state, county, and city may levy its own local tax on all purchases, including hotel and restaurant checks and airline tickets.
 These taxes will not appear on price tags.
 The sales tax on merchandise is 5.75% in the District, 6% in Maryland, and 6% in Northern Virginia.
 Restaurant tax is 10% in the District, 6% in Maryland, and varied in Virginia, depending on the city and county.
-Hotel tax is 14.5% in the District, from 5% to 8% in Maryland, and an average of 6% in Virginia.
+Hotel tax is 14.8% in the District and averages 6% in Maryland and 6.3% in Virginia.

 Time -- The continental United States is divided into four time zones: Eastern Standard Time (EST)—this is Washington, D.C.’s time zone—Central Standard Time (CST), Mountain Standard Time (MST), and Pacific Standard Time (PST).
 Alaska and Hawaii have their own zones.
 For example, when it’s 9am in Los Angeles (PST), it’s 7am in Honolulu (HST), 10am in Denver (MST), 11am in Chicago (CST), noon in Washington, D.C.
 (EST), 5pm in London (GMT), and 2am the next day in Sydney.

-Daylight saving time (summer time) is in effect from 1am on the second Sunday in March to 1am on the first Sunday in November, except in Arizona, Hawaii, the U.S. Virgin Islands, and Puerto Rico.
+Daylight saving time (summer time) is in effect from 2am on the second Sunday in March to 2am on the first Sunday in November, except in Arizona, Hawaii, the U.S. Virgin Islands, and Puerto Rico.
 Daylight saving time moves the clock 1 hour ahead of standard time, so come that first Sunday in November, the clock is turned back 1 hour.